Samelot/SSKCorona/README.md

 If you are capable, inquistive, and brave enough, you can use and learn from SSK.
 I believe you'll soon see the merits of using it and like me, never look back.

 However, you must have a solid foundation in Lua programming and the Corona SDK APIs before you can truly understand and appreciate SSK.
-So, if you're new or inexperienced, do yourself a favor and spend some time learning about Lua an Corona, then come back and give SSK as go.
+So, if you're new or inexperienced, do yourself a favor and spend some time learning about Lua and Corona, then come back and give SSK a go.

 SSKCorona Parts